-In 2022 I graduated from the KABK in The Hague as a textile designer.
-In my generation in which recycling, up-cycling, sustainability and other ecological terminology have become commonplace, I have been inspired by everyday materials that are often overlooked.
-The materials I use are sustainable and recycled for a new purpose.
+In 2022, I graduated from the KABK in The Hague as a textile designer.
+In my generation, recycling, upcycling, sustainability, and other ecological terms have become commonplace, and they have greatly influenced my artistic inspiration.
+I draw inspiration from everyday materials that are often overlooked, utilizing them in sustainable and innovative ways.

 Living in the largest female student house in the Netherlands, housing 36 girls, I find inspiration within the daily routines and activities of our household.
 Through extensive research on various materials, ecosystems, and waste, I have become increasingly aware of the significant amount of waste produced on a daily basis.
 This realization has fueled my desire to create awareness by repurposing these materials and presenting them in a new context.

 Within the larger context of our household's energy consumption, I stumbled upon an intriguing material: dryer fluff, a byproduct of our constant use of the machine.
 Collecting this fluff has given me insight into the seasonal clothing habits of our household members.
 Through my artwork, created during the 2022-2023 period, I aim to visually depict the comparisons between a bustling household's waste, including clothing waste, hair residue, and other remnants.